Google Doodle celebrates Virginia Woolf's 136th birthday

 To celebrate one of the 20th century's foremost novelists, Google dedicated its Doodle on Thursday to Woolf on the 136th anniversary of her birth.

-Employing the stream of conscious approach, Woolf described in a diary entry how memories of family holidays and surrounding landscape, especially the Godrevy Lighthouse, impacted her fiction in later years.
+Employing the stream of conscious approach, Woolf described in a 1921 diary entry how memories of family holidays and the surrounding landscape, especially the Godrevy Lighthouse, impacted her fiction in later years.

 "Why am I so incredibly and incurably romantic about Cornwall?
 One's past, I suppose; I see children running in the garden … The sound of the sea at night … almost forty years of life, all built on that, permeated by that: so much I could never explain."

 Her literary reputation declined after World War II, but her works attracted renewed focus thanks to the 1970s feminist criticism movement.
-Woolf's best known nonfiction works, "A Room of One's Own" (1929) and "Three Guineas" (1938) examine the challenge female writers and intellectuals faced due to the disproportionate legal and economic power held by men.
+Woolf's best known nonfiction works, "A Room of One's Own" (1929) and "Three Guineas" (1938), examine the challenges female writers and intellectuals faced due to the disproportionate legal and economic power held by men.

 Woolf also suffered from mental illness for much of her life, and she took her own life by drowning in 1941 at the age of 59.